jppferguson/dotfiles/src/topics/agentrc.symlink/commands/tskr-add.md

 ## What it does

 - Step 1: Load project configuration from .tskrrc
+- Step 2: Choose creation mode (smart, interactive, or minimal)
-- Step 2: Gather task details through interactive prompts
+- Step 3: Gather task details (smart inference or interactive prompts)
+- Step 4: Apply task refinement and enhancement
-- Step 3: Generate unique task ID and create task entry
+- Step 5: Generate unique task ID and create task entry
-- Step 4: Add task to storage in the configured format
+- Step 6: Add task to storage in the configured format

 You are helping the user add a new task to their task management system.
 Follow these steps carefully: